Virginia Giuffre: Epstein accuser sues Prince Andrew for alleged sexual abuse

 An alleged victim of Jeffrey Epstein has sued Prince Andrew in a US court for alleged sexual abuse.

-Virginia Giuffre claims that the Queen’s 61-year-old son sexually abused her at Epstein’s New York mansion and other places when she was under the age of 18.
+Virginia Giuffre claims that the Queen’s 61-year-old son sexually abused her at Epstein’s New York mansion and two other places when she was under the age of 18.

 Ms Giuffre filed her case in New York federal court just days before the expiration date of a state law that allows alleged victims of childhood sexual abuse to file claims that would otherwise be prevented by statutes of limitations.